 Alongside our academic curriculum we offer opportunities to gain internationally recognised professional qualifications such as the WSET wines and Spirits qualifications at all levels and the BII Personal License and we are an accredited centre of the RSPH for food safety qualifications at all levels.
 We also compete in the annual Passion4Hospitality competition, this year taking two teams, one of which won and the other came third.

 We are proud to have an exchange partnership with Central Michigan University to offer our students the opportunity to apply for the Disney Academic Exchange Program which includes the opportunity to be based at Walt Disney World in Florida for 12 months.

 Foundation Year (Year 0):

-This programme incorporates a foundation year, which is intended for students wishing to enrol onto the three-year honours degree, who fall into one of the following categories:
+Both the BA(Hons)International Hotel and Hospitality Management and BA (Hons) International Hotel and Hospitality Management with Internship programmes incorporate a foundation year, which is intended for students wishing to enrol onto the three-year honours’ degree, who fall into one of the following categories:

 1. Students who have not achieved the required A-level points (or equivalent) score to enter the first year of the degree programme.

 2. Mature students who have been out of the formal education system for some time.